How To Build Core Values That Mean Something

 Working on your culture?

-Find out who you are.
+First, find out who you are.

 Then do it on purpose.